rafadc/rafadc.github.com/_posts/2012-06-16-Study-joseki.md

 ---

-There is something I like a lot about [Go](http://playgo.to/iwtg/en/) and is that all the things I leart about the game can be applied to everyday things in this life.
+There is something I like a lot about [Go](http://playgo.to/iwtg/en/) and is that all the things I learnt about the game can be applied to everyday things in this life.

 The Joseki in go is a sequence of moves at the corner that are supposed to be